 There are a number of other advantages that come with owning a website, and we’ll discuss these in more detail below.

 With a rented website, you don’t really own your website.
-When you rent a website from services such as Hibu or Thryv, these companies often even own your website’s domain.
+When you rent a website, these companies often even own your website’s domain.

 Some providers may not allow you to transfer ownership as well.
 Those that do can make transferring ownership expensive.